zoeyj3/2216_documentation/docs/format-diagrams.md

 - The **style palette** modifies both fill and outline colors.
 - Adjust arrow styles to have **arrows at both ends or none**.
 - To change a connector's path, **drag a waypoint** to a new position.

+!!! warning "Avoid overlapping connectors"

+    Ensure that they do not overlap with shapes or other connectors, as this can reduce clarity.
+Use curved connectors or change paths when necessary.

 ![Style connectors](assets/format-diagrams/change-path.gif "How to style connectors")